Email filters for invoices: why they break and what actually works

 Classify and export

-Mark each invoice as Business, Personal, or Ignore.
+Mark each invoice as Business, Personal, or Ignore — individually or in bulk.
+Got invoices that aren't in email?
+Drag and drop PDF, XML, JPG, or PNG files directly.
 Export a ZIP with organized folders and a CSV summary — ready for your accountant.

 | Feature | Email Filters | BillyBox |